-This Is ‘Library Girl’ Kendra Sunderland Doesn’t Use Tinder For Rich People
+‘Library Girl’ Kendra Sunderland Spotted On Tinder

 He shared a snapshot of Kendra along with a graphic photo he found of her on his phone during their date at Chili’s.
 Little else is known about their date.
 It’s not known if there was a second date.

 That hasn’t stopped her from opening up about her frustrations with Tinder.
-She has since taken to Twitter to express her frustrations with Twitter.
+She has since taken to Twitter to express her frustrations with the dating app.

 Guys….
 Tinder isn't ONLY for single people….
 Come on this is 2016… Open relationships exist #openyourmind